adam-zakaria/yolo-training/README.md

 It is less common to use val.py now that we have dual-validation support.

 ## FiftyOne
 I've set up FiftyOne but have not documented it.
 If there is interest in using it please let me know and I can organize documentation.
-Amongst other things files must be organized in the format specified by the FiftyOne documentation.
+FiftyOne supports YOLOv5 out of the box, but the files must be organized in the format specified by the FiftyOne documentation, which is not how I setup my files.

 ## The code
 ### Executing a stage of the pipeline